 In the past decade, San Miguel de Allende has gone from a sleepy expat center to a thriving tourist draw for both foreigners and urban Mexicans.
-New hotels are continually popping up to meet the demand of a city named “the best in the world” a couple years back in a major travel magazine readers’ poll.
+New hotels are continually popping up to meet the demand of a city named “the best in the world” several tims in major travel magazine readers’ polls.
 The latest we’ve added to our list of the best is Casablanca 7.

 Housed in a structure that’s 300 years old, design came first in a property that let the walls and arches speak.